crazzfeng/sendcloud-docs/docs/Analysis/statistics.md

       </td>

       <td>
-        Number of recipients who clicked a specific link in the email.
+        The number of unique recipients who clicked any link in the email.
 Each link in an email is counted only once per recipient.
         Ratio = Unique Click/Delivered.
       </td>
     </tr>